Opinion: Myanmar sanctions will not stop the bloodshed | DW | 01.03.2021

 I witnessed yesterday's violence while covering a mass protest Sunday morning at Hledan, a popular spot for protests in Yangon, Myanmar's largest city.

-When shots were fired, I fled as everyone did.
+When shots were fired, I fled like everyone else.
 Someone was shot just ten feet from where I was standing.
 It could easily have been me.

 Thousands of demonstrators are now gathering almost daily to appeal for international help in front of foreign embassies and United Nations agencies in Yangon and the capital, Naypyidaw.